ttscoff/bunch/bunch-files/interactivity.md

 You can always write your own scripts with dialogs to return frontmatter keys and values [using the `from script` key]({{ site.baseurl }}/docs/bunch-files/frontmatter/#dynamicfrontmatter).
 But you can also assign them within a Bunch to get input at the time you open the Bunch and populate variables in snippets with it.

-To populate a frontmatter key for use as snippet variables, just start the line with the variable name, followed by `=`, and then the syntax for the type of query you want.
+To populate a frontmatter key for use as snippet variables, just start the line with the variable name, followed by `=`, and then the syntax for the type of query you want. __The variable name should not contain spaces.__

 #### Text Input